Last update: March 12, 2021

 When will Sanofi’s vaccines be available?

 We are following the science in the development of our two vaccine projects.
-If data from our phase 2b trial (planned to start in February 2021) are positive, a global phase 3 study could start in Q2 2021.
-Positive results from this study would lead to regulatory submissions in the second half of 2021, with the vaccine’s potential availability in Q4 2021.
-With the mRNA technology we will enter phase 1/2 clinical trials by Q1 2021.
+Concerning the recombinant protein vaccine, if data from our new phase 2 trial are positive, a global phase 3 study could start in Q2 2021.
+Positive results from the phase 3 would lead to regulatory submissions in the second half of 2021, with the vaccine’s potential availability in Q4 2021.
+Our other vaccine using mRNA technology entered into phase 1/2 clinical trials on March 12.